 HALFWAY STATION Atascadero On 41 midway between Morro Bay and Atascadero, this tiny restaurant has re-tooled the former BBQ embarrassment into a careful extension of a family’s quest for comfortable hospitality.
 The menu is rife with vegetarian offerings, and everything is presented with casual down-home goodness and inspired interpretations.
 Several burgers stretch your perfect-burger imagination–from old-fashioned to extraordinary–and every other item on the menu begs to be ordered.
 The Korean cauliflower ‘wings’ trump those of another local popular vegetarian spot, and the fries are positive frites goodness.
 Winelist is made up of local small-time offerings you probably have never heard of but represent decent quality.
 The dining room is a bit stark, but the service family and clearly, most of the guests are well-known.
+This place is PACKED on Saturday nights, with great music.
 Everything clicks here, and although this is far-and-away the newest-opening of anything on this list, the cohesiveness is palpable and I hope and pray the community responds in a way which will keep this FAR out-of-the-way spot open.
 Visiting on a blustery, rainy day put the ‘wine country’ in wine country for me and I can’t wait to see what they proffer for summer.
 Live music will be a major part.

 There’s your list.
 If you are visiting the area, make a note of these to experience the individual personality of Central Coast wine country dining.
 And if you are a local, well, MOST of these will need no explanation but if you see something new on the list, it means you NEED to experience it soon.
 These are my favorite restaurants in the area, places that come up on short-lists of “Hey, let’s go to _________” over and over and over.
 I’m hardcore picky about restaurants, and THESE made the list.